You may be surprised to find out that turtles, especially snapping turtles, are essential for our human health.

 - Because turtles prefer dead smelly or fishy meals, you do not smell attractive at all to turtles.
 They have little interest in biting you, eating you or harming you when they are in the water;

 - In fact, snapping turtles especially are very gentle and curious creatures when they are in the water.
 This is because here, they are top predators and can swim very well.
 Here, they have nothing to fear and they are not vulnerable.
 In fact, we have heard of and witnessed many individuals swimming next to, standing on, and even petting a snapping turtle in the water and they were not startled or defensive at all.
+We have also sent our staff to swim with the snappers!
 Watch this video:

-- Snapping turtles snap on land because they are the only turtles that do not have a plasteron (an under-carriage) and therefore they cannot hide or tuck in like other turtles.
+- Snapping turtles snap on land because they are the only turtles that do not have a sufficiently large plastron (an under-carriage) and therefore they cannot hide or tuck in like other turtles.
 Therefore the only way they can protect themselves while on the land is to snap.

 - Snapping turtles are a protected species.
 This is because they are a species at risk.
-Harming a snapping turtle has carried fines of $10,000 in Ontario.
+Harming a snapping turtle has carried fines of up to $25,000 in Ontario.

 - Snapping turtles, like other turtles, live for more than 100 years.
 They need to live a long time because it takes more than 25 years on average for a turtle to replace itself- Only 1% of turtle eggs survive and make it to adulthood.
 Adult turtles are the most important members of a population because there are fewer natural threats to them.
 Adults therefore can help sustain populations by recruiting many more offspring in their lifetime.
 However, because of human predation, pet trades and now more than ever, road traffic, turtle populations are declining rapidly and may never rebound.
 This means the health of our lakes and our drinking water is also at risk.